 Restraining orders can still have significant implications for your record.
 A permanent restraining order, which typically lasts for three to five years, can be more impactful on your record than a temporary order.
 Additionally, if you violate the order, you may face criminal charges, leading to a conviction and a criminal record.

 Having a restraining order on your record can lead to various consequences, both in the short and long term.
+A restraining order will also include specific terms and conditions pertaining to violations.
+It is vital that you fully understand all elements of the restraining order so you know what would be at stake should you violate the terms of the order.
 Some of the potential consequences include the following:

 In California, a restraining order might appear on a background check, depending on the type of check being conducted.
 For instance, a routine check might not reveal this information, but a more thorough investigation, such as for security clearance or certain job positions, could potentially uncover a restraining order or domestic violence charge.
 It is important to note that different employers and organizations have varying access levels to background information.